jecho/2021/README.md

 * be conversationally neutral and open minded
 * have religion be kindness
 * contribute more code
+* make my daughter laugh be a snuggle buddy
+* cook for the wife
 * _just_ love life

 ## For year 2020